-Truman’s Presidential Museum to Reopen after $26 Million Renovation
+Truman’s Presidential Museum Reopens After $29 Million Renovation

 He never graduated from college, failed in business and became president.
 He stopped the buck, defeated Dewey and led our nation – and the world – through some of the most dramatic chapters in human history.

-Now, a massive $26 million renovation of Truman’s presidential museum will allow visitors of all ages to explore Truman’s life and enduring legacy through immersive theaters, hands-on exhibits and never-before-seen artifacts.
+The $29 million project invites visitors of all ages to explore Truman’s life and enduring legacy through immersive theaters, hands-on exhibits and never-before-seen artifacts.

 "We have learned a lot about Harry Truman in the last 20 years.
 We also know a lot more about how museums connect with visitors.
 This is more than a museum refresh.
 It represents a comprehensive rethinking and a total reimagination of the legacy of our 33rd President," said Kurt Graham, Director of the Truman Library.